How do you assure compliance with GDPR?

 The computers used in our offices are patched automatically following assessment by our information security team.
 The computing infrastructure in our live estate is on Microsoft's Azure platform as a service so is managed and patched by Microsoft.
 We use external third party tooling to assess when any application libraries are found to have vulnerabilities.

 We use standard authentication mechanisms to identify a user and we restrict or allow access, to data based on a users role and need to access the data, in order to provide the service.

-We implement password complexity rules to assure user passwords are strong.
+We implement password complexity rules to assure our internal users user passwords are strong.

 Yes all access to remote services are secured and their use monitored.